-Interested student-athletes should attend the first team meeting on Wednesday, October 2, 2013, at 6:30 p.m. in the Deutz Room at the Institute of the Americas and should plan on attending the free Athletics Department team physical on Saturday, October 5, 2013, at 8:30 a.m. in the Green Room at RIMAC Arena.
+Interested student-athletes should attend the first team meeting on Wednesday, October 8, 2014, at 6:30 p.m. in RIMAC Arena's Green Room and should plan on attending the free Athletics Department team physical, date and time to be announced soon.
 The Athletics Department physical is mandatory for participation and competition on a varsity squad.

 Frequently Asked Questions